kevinburke/isec2/README.md

 We will try to return an answer within a maximum of 50 milliseconds.

+You may want to cache the answer as it is unlikely to change for the lifetime of a process.

 ## Correctness

 This library synthesizes [the advice from AWS][aws] and [the advice from